H.R. 4443: Asunción Valdivia Heat Illness, Injury, and Fatality Prevention Act of 2025

 Outdoor workers

-Indoor workers in hot environments
+Indoor workers in hot conditions

-New and temporary workers
+New and returning workers

 Who is affected by H.R.
 4443?